greg-raven/Department-21/_posts/2018-03-05-when-you-lie-on-your-resume-and-get-the-job-anyway.md

 ---
-title: 'When you lie on your résumé and get the job anyway'
+title: "When you lie on your résumé and get the job anyway"
 author: 'Noam Sain'
 layout: post
 ---